plumlike/COSE471-DataScience2017/README.md

 ### Development issue
     Training data can be expanded if you add news URL to category folder.
-    Using 'pos tagging' method will upgrade the accuracy of classifying.
+    Using 'pos tagging' method will upgrade the accuracy of classifying articles.